Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Data Acquisition and Preprocessing

 Acquiring data in a clinical context is a laborious process, often making the creation of large datasets impractical.
 Further, as the samples are not independent and identically distributed (i.i.d.), special care has to be taken to avoid data leakage (i.e. information contained within the test set indirectly being used during training).
 Consequently, within this work, data is compartmentalized such that samples from the same individual will only be considered within the same set (i.e. train/validation/test set).
 Further, a subset of the recorded dataset was reserved for data exploration, architecture building and hyperparameter optimization.
 This subset, dubbed the \textit{exploration dataset} is comprised of three manic and five euthymic randomly selected participants.
 An additional two manic participants come from two of the three previously excluded individuals (as $>$18h of recording was available for both).
 This was done to minimize the amount of participants that had to be taken out and to leverage otherwise discarded data.

 The dataset containing the remaining 47 participants (22 manic and 25 euthymic) will be referred to as the \textit{main dataset}.
-Due to the limited amount of participants contained within the main dataset, leave-one-out cross-validation is employed for evaluating the different methods considered in this work.
+Due to the limited amount of participants , leave-one-out cross-validation is employed for evaluating the different methods considered.
 In other words, to evaluate a classifier, 47 independent rounds of training will be performed where the held-out test set will correspond to a different individual each time.
 Further, the exploration dataset is concatenated with the main dataset's training set to increase the amount of training data which can facilitate better generalization.
 Due to the stochastic nature of the considered algorithms, all results are reported as an average of 20 runs.